wessenstam/gts2021-prep/phase4/phase4.rst

 As you may have noticed it takes a while before the Fiesta_App container is up and running.
 The CI/CD pipeline does it work in automating the build, test, upload to our Dockerhub registry and deployment steps, but still takes a few minutes before the application is up and running and serving \HTTP requests.

-The reason for the time needed is that during the start of the container it has to run multiple npm commands to be ready.
+The reason for the time needed is that during the start of the container it has to run multiple npm commands to become ready.
 This part of the module is to see if we can speed this up and at the same time lower the size of the Fiesta_App image.

 .. note::
    Estimated time **45 minutes**